alecpetrosky/photius-docker/README.md

 Bug reports: https://github.com/alecpetrosky/photius-docker/issues

 ## License

-Please note that the software is in early beta stage.
-Please do regular backups of your data.

 This container and its code is licensed under the MIT License and provided "AS IS", without warranty of any kind.